ittekiou/EgQE/docs/articles/Zure-Offset_ver1.1.md

 ## **8. Conclusion**

 Zure Offset shows that the world is not maintained by stability, but by **persistent relational drift**.
-The mismatch Δ is not a defect — it is the engine of evolution, narrative, and time.
+The mismatch $Δ$ is not a defect — it is the engine of evolution, narrative, and time.

-Wherever Δ accumulates, structure appears.
+Wherever $Δ$ accumulates, structure appears.
-Wherever Δ resonates, coherence arises.
+Wherever $Δ$ resonates, coherence arises.
-Wherever Δ amplifies, novelty is born.
+Wherever $Δ$ amplifies, novelty is born.

 ZURE is not the exception.
 ZURE is the rule.